Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Numerical models

 Fig. \ref{fig:metaldust}a shows the abundances of heavy elements in total of the gas and solid phases.
 This model reproduces the enhancement of $\alpha$ elements such as O, Mg, and Si, of EMP stars although ${\rm [\alpha /Fe]}$ is higher than the typical value of EMP stars ($\sim 0.4$).
 In this model, the oxygen abundance relative to iron is ${\rm [O/Fe]} = 1.05$.
 We expect that radiative cooling by O-bearing molecules OH and H$_2$O affect the cloud fragmentation as suggested by \citetalias{Chiaki16}.
 From the relative abundance of carbon to iron ${\rm [C/Fe]} = 0.274$, the stars will be classified to C-normal stars by a definition of C-enhanced metal-poor (CEMP) stars \citep[${\rm [C/Fe]} > 0.7$;][]{Aoki07}.

 Fig. \ref{fig:metaldust}b and c show the initial abundances and size distribution of grain species, respectively, in our progenitor model.
-In general, grains form in the expanding ejecta at $300$ d after an SN explosion.
-All refractory elements such as Mg, Si, and Fe are locked up into grains as in the local ISM \citep{Nozawa03}.
+Typically, grains form in the expanding ejecta a few hundred days after the SN explosion \citep{Nozawa03}.
+All refractory elements such as Mg, Si, and Fe are locked up into grains as in the local ISM.
 At $\sim 10^4$ yr after the explosion, reverse shocks start propagating backwards into ejecta.
 Between the forward and reverse shocks, high energy ions sputter the newly forming grains, and the mass fraction of metals locked up into grains decreases.
 The efficiency of grain destruction depends on the ambient gas density $\namb$ \citep{Nozawa07, Bianchi07}.
-We here consider the grain destruction model with $\namb = 1 \ \percc$ because the typical gas density of a H {\sc ii} region created by a progenitor Pop III star is $\sim 0.1$--$1 \ \percc$ \citep{Kitayama04, Whalen04, Whalen08}.
+We here consider the grain destruction model with $\namb = 1 \ \percc$ because the typical gas density of an H {\sc ii} region created by a progenitor Pop III star is $\sim 0.1$--$1 \ \percc$ \citep{Kitayama04, Whalen04, Whalen08}.
 The dust-to-metal mass ratio is smaller in this model (3.95\%) than in the local ISM $\simeq 50$\% \citep{Pollack94}.

 The absolute amount of metals is given by the total mass fraction of all elements heavier than He.
 For a metallicity $Z$, the carbon and iron abundances in our progenitor model are

 The abundance $A(X)$ of an element $X$ is calculated as